Computer/Online Use: Safety Activity Checkpoints

 Prepare for Computer/Online Use

 - Communicate with council and parents.
-Inform your Girl Scout council and girls’ parents/guardians about the activity, including details about safety precautions and any appropriate clothing or supplies that may be necessary.
-Follow council procedures for activity approval, certificates of insurance, and council guidelines about girls’ general health examinations.
+Inform your Girl Scout council and girls’ parents/guardians about the activity, including details about safety precautions and any supplies that may be necessary.
+Follow council procedures for activity approval and certificates of insurance.
 Make arrangements in advance for all transportation and confirm plans before departure.

 - Girls plan the activity.
 Keeping their grade-level abilities in mind, encourage girls to take proactive leadership roles in organizing details of the activity.

 - Arrange for transportation and adult supervision.
-The adult-to-girl ratios are two non-related adults (at least one of whom is female) to every:
+If girls will be participating in a group learning session outside of their normal meeting place, then two non-related adults (at least one of whom is female) must be present for every:

 Plus one adult to each additional:

 • 15 Girl Scout Ambassadors